The Head Honchos

 David is another in a long line of members of staff hewn from the Oddbins block, the crowning moment of his High Street career being that he sold Richie Benaud a bottle of Aussie wine - “marvellous delivery that”, he reminisces.
 David was born in fascist Madrid under Franco, moving to London in the 70’s and along the way has acquired an immense aversion to Angel Delight.
 Apart from supporting some terrible football teams, David can apparently whip up the best tortilla in West Norwood (we are yet to verify this claim).
 Since he arrived at Les Caves he has done a splendid job sourcing an ever-burgeoning range of Spanish wines and looking after a diverse range of accounts.

 James took his wine training with Laithwaites, working in one of their shops before heading on to greater vinous employment with ourselves.
 He is an ardent fan of “The Cultural Teachings of Peter Cousins” (our Warehouse Manager), and when James isn’t slumped in the corner of some Spanish nightclub with a slightly glazed expression on his face, he can be found hanging with his ‘homies’ in the darkened streets of West Byfleet, discussing such pertinent topics as Hinduism and Huggy Bear.

 The Pencil Pushers

 Amy Morgan a.k.a.
 The Voice of Reason

 Amy has been with the company for many a year now (although it seems like even longer to the rest of us…) and is regularly confronted by disorderly queues of office staff prostrating themselves before her in order to glean some kind of clue as to we can next expect to be blessed with Eric’s presence at Pew Corner.
 When she is not dressing up as Santa on pub crawls (e-mail us for photos), Amy likes to don a cocktail dress and rinse it with the hoi polloi of the wine world - invariably she is the life and soul of the party.
-As Director of Operations, Amy has a thankless task on her hands and we all salute her heartily for the magnificent job she does.
+As Director of Operations (now Managing Director), Amy has a thankless task on her hands and we all salute her heartily for the magnificent job she does.

 William ‘Will Do’ Johnston